Transform Housing & Support was established in 1972 as Surrey Community Development Trust.

 2011 saw the launch of a new name – Transform Housing & Support.
 This was a major milestone, with a new brand identity and website for the organisation.

-2012 was Transform's 40th birthday year, with a series of events to celebrate 40 years transforming lives.
+2012 was Transform's 40th birthday year.
 In 2013 Transform launched the Building Chances programme to create more than 65 new units of supported housing over three years.

 In 2016 Transform merged with Cherchefelle Housing Association to form an enlarged Transform Housing & Support.